The Abertillery Junior Rugby Teams.

 The Abertillery Harlequins First Match.

-On Saturday 16th September 1905 the newly formed junior team the Abertillery Harlequins played their first league match against Victoria at the Park, Abertillery.
+On Saturday 16th of September 1905, the newly formed junior team the Abertillery Harlequins played their first league match against Victoria at the Park, Abertillery.
 The Harlequins beat Victoria 2 tries to 1.

 The Abertillery Harlequins Rugby Football Team.